lilywinnie/DAY-11-to-15-of-90-DAYS-CC-CHALLENGE/README.md

 Alice's height is 60 centimeters, which is greater than the minimum height of 60.
 So, she can ride the giant wheel.

+#include <bits/stdc++.h>

+using namespace std;

+int main() {
+    int X;
+    cin >> X;

+    if (X < 60)
+        cout << "No" << endl;

+    else
+        cout << "Yes" << endl;

+    return 0;}

+# 4.Christmas Trees

+Chef opened a tree-selling business this Christmas.

+He bought N trees for A rupees, and then sold M trees for B rupees.

+What was his profit this Christmas?
+If Chef instead made a loss of X rupees, print −X.

+Input Format

+The first and only line of input contains
+4 integers - N,A,M and B.

+Output Format

+Output Chef's profit this christmas.

+Constraints

+1≤M≤N≤100

+100≤A≤B≤1000

+Sample 1:

+Input

+5 100 2 1000

+Output

+1500

+Explanation:

+Chef bought 5 trees for 100 rupees, and then sold 2 trees for 1000 rupees, thus his profit was 2000−500=1500 rupees.

+Sample 2:

+Input

+5 100 2 100

+Output

+-300